International Frequently Asked Questions

 Application and Review Process—Audiology

-Audiology applicants follow the same procedure as described above except their application would be under the 2012 standards and the National Office, again on behalf of the CFCC, determines whether or not the individual had sufficient course work and practicum to meet the 2012 standards.
+Applicants seeking certification in audiology (CCC-A) follow the same procedure as described above except their application would be under the current audiology standards and the National Office, again on behalf of the CFCC, determines whether or not the individual had sufficient course work and practicum to meet current audiology standards.
 The application must still be signed by an official of the educational program.

 Throughout this application and review process, it is the responsibility of the applicant to contact and pay the evaluating agency for its services and to provide any clarifying documentation (e.g., course descriptions, syllabi) that may be required by the CFCC to complete its evaluation.